Many people as us every day “can lice cause hair loss?”, “does lice shampoo damage your hair?” or about “side effects of lice treatment shampoo“.

 Head lice, as you probably already know, are tiny parasitic insects that attach to human hair.
 They feed off of the blood on your scalp in order to survive.
 Treating head lice involves eradicating the head lice, the head lice eggs (called nits), and removing them completely from the hair.
 You’ll also have to be sure to thoroughly clean the house where the infested person is living.
 Head lice can sometimes be found in a person’s clothing, bedding, towels, hair accessories and tools, and even on furniture or rugs.

 While head lice will not survive for long when detached from their food source, there is still a small chance that while they are still alive they can infest someone else.
-Part of treatment includes cleaning the house to ensure all head lice are dead and gone.
+Part of the treatment includes cleaning the house to ensure all head lice are dead and gone.
 While head lice cannot jump or fly, they can still move around and can crawl and infest another person’s head.
-This typically occurs by direct head to head contact, but can happen if a person comes into contact with head lice on any of the above items we just listed.
+This typically occurs by direct head to head contact but can happen if a person comes into contact with head lice on any of the above items we just listed.

 As for treatment of the hair, typical head lice treatments that you find at your local drugstores or grocery stores contain pesticides that eliminate the head lice.
 Common pesticides are pyrethrin and permethrin.
 These pesticides come in shampoos and treatments that are applied to hair to help destroy all head lice and nits.